Vladikur/Vladikur/README.md

 ### Hi there 👋
-#### I am a front-end developer, I like to develop the logic of web applications and write neat code.
+#### I am a web developer, I like to develop the logic of web applications and write neat code.

 <div id="badges">
   <a href="https://www.linkedin.com/in/vladikur/" target="_blank">